Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

 # Manage the HTML templates

 HTML templates are mainly used for email messages such as confirmations or shipping messages.
 Further, they can be used to write detailed product descriptions that are uploaded to a shop or marketplace, for example to ebay.
-HTML templates allow you to generate HTML content from data based on templates using the smarty template engine.
+HTML templates allow you to generate HTML content from data based on templates using the *Smarty template engine*.
 Further, you are able to include data from all available source entities in HTML as well as all sub-entities if they are present in the JSON representation of the source entity using the HTML templates.

 ## Create an HTML template